Ovide19/blog/_posts/2020-05-22-cathedral.md

 ```

 What's going on here?

 Well, `draw_cathedral_contour` first creates a color-based mask.
 Opening our newly created png image using GIMP or another editor reveals that the dark gray color filling the buildings has a BGR value of (204, 204, 204).
 Setting up low_gray to (200, 200, 200) and high_gray to (210, 210, 210) therefore allows us to delineate the buildings.
 Note that if you are using another style than “Stamen Terrain” or working with another mapping tool, you will need to adjust these thresholds accordingly.
 And if your target is filled with a color other than gray, just keep in mind that OpenCV relies on BGR color instead of RGB!

-Our function then delineates all buildings using cv2’s findContours built-in method. findContours is fed three arguments:
+Our function then delineates all buildings using cv2’s `findContours` built-in method. `findContours` is fed three arguments:

 - our `gray_mask`.
-- the contour retrieval mode `cv.RETR_TREE`, which not only retrieves all contours but also sorts them hierarchically.
+- the contour retrieval mode `cv.RETR_TREE`, which not only retrieves all contours but also sorts them hierarchically...
+Quite usefule when dealing with nested contours!
 - the contour approximation method `cv.CHAIN_APPROX_SIMPLE`.
 This method removes the redundant points in the contour, thus allowing to save memory.

 So `findContours` returns the contours of all the buildings in the image… But remember, we are only interested in the cathedral!

 Good news are, thanks to create_html_map, our image is centered on our GPS waypoint, so the cathedral’s contour should encompass the center of the image.
 Let’s loop over all contours and find which of those meets this requirements.
-To do this we use pointPolygonTest built-in method:
+To do this we use the `pointPolygonTest` built-in method:

 ```python
 test=cv2.pointPolygonTest(contour, image_center, measureDist=False)
 ```

-If the contour contains image_center, then `test` is equal to 1.
+If the contour contains `image_center`, then `test` is equal to 1.

 We’re almost there!

-For the sake of clarity, let’s create a black background the size of our original image and let’s display the contour of the cathedral in white:
+Now that we have nailed down the cathedral's contour, let’s create a black background the size of our original image and let’s display this contour in white:

 ```python
 background = np.zeros(img.shape).astype(img.dtype)
 cv2.drawContours(background, [cathedral_contour], -1, (255, 255, 255), -1)
 ```

-Once identified the contour of interest has been identified, we can find its center, and fit an ellipse around it using openCV’s fitEllipse function:
+We can now find the contour's center, and fit an ellipse around it using openCV’s `fitEllipse` function:

 ```python
 cv2.ellipse(background, (int(x),int(y)), (np.int(MA),np.int(ma)), ellipse_angle,
 np.int(ellipse_angle), np.int(ellipse_angle+360), (255,0,255), 1)
 ```

 This function calculates the ellipse that best fits a set of 2D point in the least-square sense: it returns the center of the ellipse, the semi-minor and semi-major axes and last but not least angle of the rotated rectangle in which the ellipse is inscribed.
-This angle is what we are interested into: the orientation of the nave.
+This angle is what we are interested into: it gives the orientation of the nave.
 We can simply display it on our final image using OpenCV's `putText` method:

 ```python
 cv2.putText(background, name+ ': Orientation ' + str(int(ellipse_angle))+' degrees', (100,50),cv2.FONT_HERSHEY_SIMPLEX , 0.6, (255,0,255),thickness=1)